 The 2018 annual meeting will take place in Oaxaca, Mexico on October 11-13.
 The Centro Cultural de San Pablo and the Universidad Nacional Autónoma de México are hosting the meeting, and the UCLA Latin American Institute and the UCLA American Indian Studies Center are organizing the program.

 The meeting will take place at the Hotel Victoria in Oaxaca City.
 The hotel is comfortable and inexpensive; there is an excellent hotel package for conference attendees.
+PLEASE NOTE: Hotel Victoria is fully booked.

 Oaxaca is a beautiful city in southern Mexico surrounded by ancient monumental sites, including Monte Albán and Mitla, and many Indigenous communities.
 Oaxaca has one of the largest Indigenous populations of any state in Mexico.
 The city is safe and October is a pleasant time of year, after the rainy season.
 The conference will feature organized tours to nearby sites of interest, and cultural events in the evenings.
 There are many excellent restaurants, cafés, museums, bookstores, markets and shops in the city.